jaysmkar/practice/README.md

 5. git commit -m "commit message" -- save the changes to the git/say git be ready to push the changes to remote

 6. git push origin main -- push the changes to remote and generates the hexadecimal code for the same version of code

+For using the git you can also use the git commands through the github desktop but using git from terminal is the standard followed in industry.